rezamdd1998/pytorch-layers-toolbox/README.md

 # pytorch-layers-toolbox

-I've  written some codes to modify the layers and train the models better. (**This repository will be updated!**)
+I've  written some codes to modify some layers and thus train the models better. (**This repository will be updated!**)